akrem91/my_discover/README.md

 # MY_DISCOVER

-> It's a copie of Discover application with additional feature, possibility of updating indices data (Kibana 6.3.0)
+> It's a copie of Discover plugin with additional feature, possibility of updating indices data (Kibana 6.3.0)

 ---